 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term stay patients that have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these vaccines critical to patient care.
+This is a measure of the percent of long-term patients that were given the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these vaccines critical to patient safety.

 Residents Maintain Autonomy